edgaradel/QuantitativeAssetManagement/README.md

 Some work Inspired by Bernard Herskovic Quantitative Asset Management Class

 Leverage Aversion and Risk Parity

-To reduce and diversify the equity risk in a portfolio Risk parity uses leverage while still targeting long-term performance.
+To reduce and diversify the equity risk in a portfolio risk parity uses leverage while still targeting long-term performance.